-Department of Ophthalmology Faculty of Medicine and Dentistry University of Alberta T6G 2R7 E-mail: macdonal@gpu.srv.ualberta.ca postgraduate training program for post-MD applicants or as an independent degree program for those proceeding from a BSc.
+Department of Ophthalmology Faculty of Medicine and Dentistry University of Alberta T6G 2R7 E-mail: macdonal@gpu.srv.ualberta.ca

+The Department of Ophthalmology offers the MSc and PhD in Medical Sciences (Ophthalmology) degrees (see §175.38) either as part of a postgraduate training program for post-MD applicants or as an independent degree program for those proceeding from a BSc.
 Research may be carried out in a variety of ophthalmology-related disciplines for which staff in the Department have active research programs.
 Major research initiatives are in the areas of molecular biology of the eye and ocular genetics.
 Inquiries should be directed to the Director of Graduate Education of the Department of Ophthalmology.